walwalka/StuckOnInventory/README.md

 ```

 ### Authentication
-All endpoints require a valid JWT token in the Authorization header:
+All inventory endpoints require a valid JWT token in the Authorization header:
 ```
-Authorization: Bearer <token>
+Authorization: Bearer <accessToken>
 ```

+See the [Authentication](#authentication) section for details on registration, login, and token management.

 ### Common Endpoints Pattern